 BACP Coaching Division

-The BACP Coaching is the specialist Coaching Division of the British Association for Counselling and Psychotherapy (BACP), the largest professional body in Europe representing counselling and psychotherapy, with over 36,000 members.
+The BACP Coaching is the specialist Coaching Division of the British Association for Counselling and Psychotherapy (BACP), the largest professional body in Europe representing counselling and psychotherapy.
 BACP Coaching promotes ethical, effective and professional coaching for the well being and enhancement of individuals and organisations.
 Teresa Lewis is a founding member of the BACP Coaching Division.